SLSkrzypinski/TESS_diagnosis/README.md

 # TESS_diagnosis

 ## Aims
-Find Target Pixel Files (TPF) and Lightcurves from TESS given a TIC number and a TESS sector.
-Implement GLS to find rotational periods.
-Output a PDF summary with the obtained period and 4 figures:
+Generate Target Pixel Files (TPF) and find PDCSAP light curves from TESS given a TIC number and a TESS sector.
+Implement GLS periodogram to find stellar rotational period.
+Output a one-page PDF summary with the obtained period and four figures:
-  1. TPF with TESS apperture mask
+1. TPF with TESS aperture mask
-  2. Light curve
+2. TESS light curve
 3. Periodogram
-  4. Folded LC
+4. Folded light curve

 ## Details

 The TPF is created making use of the Python3 version of **tpf plotter** by J. Lillo-Box (publicly available in https://github.com/jlillo/tpfplotter), which also made use of the Python packages **astropy**, **lightkurve** and **numpy**.

-The light curve is generated using the PDCSAP flux available.

 Periods are calculated using the **Generalised Lomb-Scargle** periodogram by M. Zechmeister (publicly available in https://github.com/mzechmeister/GLS).